 We are managed by an experienced group of executives led by Arron K. Sutherland, our President and Chief Executive Officer.
 Mr. Sutherland has served in his current position since June 2010, joined ICC in 2006 and has worked in the insurance industry for over 20 years.
 Michael R. Smith, our Chief Financial Officer, has served with ICC since 2011.
 Mr. Smith has more than 20 years of experience in the financial services industry, including 15 years with insurance organizations.
-Howard J. Beck, our Chief Information Officer, has served with ICC since 2002.
+Howard J. Beck, our Chief Underwriting Officer, has been with ICC since 2004 and has over 24 years of underwriting experience.
+Norman D. Schmeichel, our Vice President - Chief Information Officer, has served with ICC since 2002.
 Mr. Schmeichel has more than 20 years' experience in information technologies and 14 years' experience in the insurance industry.
 Additionally, Julia B. Suiter, our Chief Legal Officer, has served with ICC since 2009 and has over 20 years' experience in insurance defense and contract law.
 Rickey Plunkett, our Director of Claims, has served with ICC since 2010 and has over 35 years of experience in the claims field.
 Kathleen S. Springer, our Director of Human Resources, has served with ICC since 2008 and has over 20 years' experience in benefits, compensation, and talent acquisition and more than 8 years' experience in the insurance industry.
 As a group, our executive officers have on average more than 20 years' experience in the property and casualty insurance industry.